trungle14/MrGreen-JekyllTheme/_posts/2023-11-01- Shallow vs. Deep Neural Network.markdown

 <img width="560" alt="Screenshot 2024-01-21 at 15 07 41" src="https://github.com/trungle14/trungle14.github.io/assets/143222481/04d6ac15-b210-4cb6-a19d-9e79f1b517b8">

-We can alwaays see the deep NN always performance better than the shallow one although we have the same total number of neuron and other parameter
+We can alwaays see the deep NN always performance better than the shallow one although we have the same total number of neuron and other parameter.

+**Parameter Efficiency:** Even with the same total number of neurons, a deep architecture might use its parameters more efficiently.
+By distributing neurons across multiple layers, a DNN can facilitate a more intricate partitioning of the input space, leading to better generalization from the data.
+Shallow networks might not partition the input space as effectively, potentially requiring more neurons to achieve similar performance.
+**Generalization to New Data:** Deep networks tend to generalize better to new, unseen data.
+Their layered structure allows them to extract and abstract features in a way that is more robust to variations in input data.
+However, it's important to note that deeper networks are not universally better.
+They require more computational resources and data to train effectively, and they can be more prone to overfitting, especially in scenarios with limited training data.
+In some simpler tasks, or when interpretability is key, a shallower network might be preferable.